 3. INFORMATION GATHERING

-The purchasing of, or bartering for, information about locating or catching fish on tournament waters, including, but not limited to, GPS waypoints (other than through commercially available sources) and the hiring of fishing guide services is not permitted during official off-limits period through the conclusion of the tournament.
+• The purchasing of, or bartering for, information about locating or catching fish on tournament waters, including, but not limited to, GPS waypoints (other than through commercially available sources) and the hiring of fishing guide services is not permitted during OFFICIAL PRACTICE period through the conclusion of the tournament.

-During official tournament days and practice days, contestants may not solicit and/or receive information about locating or catching fish on tournament waters from anyone except other anglers confirmed in the tournament and through publicly available sources.
+• During official tournament days, contestants may not solicit and/or receive information about locating or catching fish on tournament waters from anyone except other anglers confirmed in the tournament and through publicly available sources.
 Quasi-public websites, blogs and/or social media pages set up for the specific purpose of sharing information with individuals or a small group of individuals are NOT publicly available sources.

-During competition days and practice, anglers may not follow a non-contestant’s boat or participate in the placing of markers by non-contestants or the practice of “hole sitting” by anyone.
+• During competition days and practice, anglers may not follow a non-contestant’s kayak or participate in the placing of markers by non-contestants or the practice of “hole sitting” by anyone.

 4. OFF-LIMITS, PRACTICE AND COMPETITION

-Contestants may not enter tournament waters for any reason during the official off-limits period, after the start of the pre-tournament meeting, and in between weigh-in and launch of multi-day events except during official tournament hours.
+• Contestants may not enter tournament waters for any reason after the start of the pre-tournament meeting and in between weigh-in and launch of multi-day events except during official tournament hours.

-All practice and tournament fishing must be done in a vessel in accordance to Section 9: KAYAK REGULATION
+• All practice during official practice and tournament fishing must be done in a vessel in accordance to Section 9: KAYAK REGULATION

-Testing equipment on tournament waters after the start of the pre-tournament meeting is NOT permitted for any reason.
+• Testing equipment on tournament waters after the start of the pre-tournament meeting is NOT permitted for any

 5. PRE-TOURNAMENT (RULES) MEETING